-Our 5th Annual Microbiology and Immunology Virtual Event is now available On Demand!
+Our 5th Annual Event in the Microbiology and Immunology Virtual Event Series is now available On Demand!
 Participants can explore and discover new concepts, tools and techniques to apply to their ongoing research and diagnostics.

 Microbiology and Immunology cover an array of industries and disciplines, encompassing various research areas including pharmaceuticals, medicine, agriculture, and space.
 The development of new techniques and the ability to sequence organisms without the need to grow them in the laboratory has opened up a new world of microbial diversity and complexity we know little about.

 The tracks for this years event include:

 Our virtual conference allows you to participate in a global setting with no travel or cost to you.
 The event will remain open 6 months from the date of the live event.
 The webinars will be available for unlimited on-demand viewing.
 This virtual conference also offers increased reach for the global microbiology community with a high degree of interaction through live-streaming video and chat sessions.

 LabRoots is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E. ® Program.
 By attending this event, you can earn 1 Continuing Education credit per presentation for a maximum of 30 credits.

 Professor Emeritus, WVU School of Medicine Certified, "High Complexity Clinical Laboratory Director" (HCLD)(ABB)

 Assistant Professor, Pathology and Laboratory Medicine Director, Associate Director, Clinical Microbiology Laboratory, UNC School of Medicine

 Research Director, Mason Laboratory of Integrative Genomics, Weill Cornell Medicine, Co-Chair NASA geneLab Microbiome, Executive Director MetaSUB